 When you log in on MultiSafepay Control, you will see an alert indicating that uncleared payments are awaiting your approval.
 Click on the notification to go to the list of uncleared payments, then click on a transaction to open it.
 On this screen you will see the basic information of the transaction and a risk summary on the right.
 Here you will also find the buttons to accept or decline the transaction.
 For transactions with a high risk score (score from 8), please contact MultiSafepay in order to evaluate and approve or decline the transaction.
 To view a detailed risk report, click on the button ‘more information’ when reviewing a transaction in MultiSafepay Control.

 Ask yourself if the transaction amount (of a purchase) is higher (or lower) than average.
 Are you willing to risk that this payment will be revoked after you have delivered your product/service?
-Consider whether the amount is unusually high compared to the average order value in your online shop.
+Consider whether the amount is unusually high compared to the average order value in your ecommerce.

 The risk of fraud also strongly depends on the products or services you offer.
 Consumer electronics, jewelry and articles by well-known fashion and designer brands are examples of products that are popular among fraudsters.
 These products are popular because they can be re-sold quite easily.
 Moreover, expensive products are also worth more to sell for fraudsters than cheap products, especially when ordered in large quantities.
 Ask yourself the following: